teekennedy/paperless-preprocess-pipeline/README.md

 While paperless-ng's post-processing tools are top-notch, in the case of scanned documents it relies entirely on the user to provide quality, pre-processed images for it to consume.
-This repo aims to fill that gap.
+Every feature listed above fills a gap in paperless-ng's functionality.

 ## Setup